 From riverside riparian areas to pinon-juniper woodland, visitors can explore many different kinds of ecosystems and wildlife.
 Pick up a bird, mammal or plant list for your visit.

 The Grounds, Classroom, Amphitheater, and Conference Room may be rented for your event.
-The fees collected for use of the facilities and grounds go directly to the education and conservation activities that occur at the Audubon Center and to the maintenance of the site.
-Contact us for more details on how to plan your special event.
-Download our new rate sheet (below) or contact Maryam Miller for more information.
+The fees collected for use of the facilities and grounds go directly to the education and conservation activities that occur at the Audubon Center, and to the maintenance of the site.
+Contact Marcia Hilchey for current rental rates, and for more details on how to plan your special event.

 Randall Davey Audubon Center (The Authentic Guide to Santa Fe, February, 2010)